Top 10 Richest Tennis Players

 6. Maria Sharapova

-Andre Aggassi is a legendary retired tennis player with an approximate net worth of $175 million.
-Aggassi, originally from Las Vegas, is best known for having won eight Grand Slam titles.
-In fact, his Grand Slam dominance was so dominant that he won each Grand Slam event at least once in his career.
-Outside of his success in Grand Slam events, Agassi also won an Olympic gold medal in 1996 in the men’s singles event.
+Andre Agassi is a legendary retired tennis player with an approximate net worth of $145 million.
+Agassi, originally from Las Vegas, is best known for having won eight Grand Slam titles.
+In fact, his Grand Slam dominance was so great that he won each Grand Slam event at least once in his career.
+Outside of his success in Grand Slam events, Agassi also won an Olympic gold medal in 1996, in the men’s singles event.
 With such extensive success throughout his career, Agassi acquired lucrative endorsements from brands such as Kia Motors, American Express, Head, Nike, and more.
 His consistent dominance culminated in his induction into the International Tennis Hall of Fame in 2011.

 10. John McEnroe